Why the village exists

 The orebody

-In 1967 exploration drilling identified a major zinc-lead deposit in the Carboniferous limestone beneath the fields around Ballinalack.
-The numbers, when they came in, were serious: a near-surface inferred resource of millions of tonnes, grading several percent zinc with lead besides, sitting between roughly ten and three hundred metres down.
-By the standards of the Irish ore field — the same belt that built the Tara mine at Navan — it was a real find.
-It has been studied, modelled in 3D, and drilled around for nearly sixty years, and at the time of writing it has still not been mined.
-The current operator, a junior exploration company, has kept the project alive with step-out holes a few kilometres up the trend.
+Exploration drilling identified a major zinc-lead deposit in the Carboniferous limestone beneath the fields around Ballinalack, roughly 275 metres down, in the same Irish ore belt that built the Tara mine at Navan about 50 km to the east.
+It is believed to be the third-largest undeveloped zinc-lead occurrence in the country.
+It has been studied, modelled in 3D and drilled around for decades, and it has still not been mined.
+The current operator is the junior explorer Group Eleven Resources, working the ground in a joint venture with a Chinese zinc producer and keeping the project alive with step-out holes a few kilometres along the trend.
 The fields look like ordinary Westmeath fields.
 They are not.